 While it is protected under the bony rib cage, the spleen is the most likely solid organ of the abdomen to rupture.
 It can rupture from bony trauma or from errors in surgery place the spleen in a fixed position in the body due to preexisting adhesions.

 Certainly, penetrating trauma can also damage the spleen.

 Rupture of the spleen carries the risk of excessive bleeding because the spleen is so vascular.
 This is especially true if the spleen is enlarged due to a blood disorder.

 Historically, the spleen was always removed after a rupture but now that CT scanning has been developed, the amount and change in bleeding over time can be evaluated so that conservative measures can be taken when a spleen ruptures, preserving the immunological function of the spleen.
 This technology has made it safe to watch a splenic rupture to see if it heals on its own.
 This is especially true of very young and very old patients.
 There are still deaths due to splenic rupture so that they need to be managed at level I trauma centers.

 It’s not clear exactly what the actual frequency of splenic injuries is as hospital discharge diagnoses may not clearly state that a splenic injury has occurred if more serious injuries have happened.
-It is estimated that about 25 percent of blunt trauma injuries to the abdomen involve a splenic rupture.
+It is estimated that about 25 percent of blunt trauma injuries to the abdomen involves a splenic rupture.
 There are a total of 800-1200 blunt trauma injuries to the abdomen each year.
 This doesn’t take into account those splenic ruptures that are treated at non-trauma centers.

 Penetrating trauma to the spleen is far below that which is seen in the large and small intestines.
 There is a third type of injury in splenic trauma and that combines blunt trauma and penetrating trauma in warfare and some civilian bombing attacks.
 These are explosive types of injuries.